 Bicycle. $40 and up (if new) A bike supplies the true sense of freedom and adventure that too many kids lack.
 On a bike, kids exercise their muscles, boost their metabolism, and learn to navigate their surroundings.
 But because cars and trucks exist, kids also need to be armed with information about how to bike safely.
 My How To Be a Durable Human: Revive and Thrive in the Digital Age Through the Power of Self-Design has a whole section devoted to helping your child bike (or walk) to school and around the neighborhood, thanks to advice from the ever-helpful Safe Routes to School program.

 Good old alarm clock.
 Pennies at yard sales.
-Ok, this gift may not be considered “fun,” but it does lead to overall durability and maybe even better grades.
+Ok, this gift may not be “fun,” but it leads to overall durability and even better grades.
 A clock takes the place of using a phone to wake up, so kids are no longer awakened by random beeps in the night or tempted into late-night texting.
 The phone can then be charged in another room, out of reach and earshot (a durable habit, for sure).

 I’ve been singing the praises of solid sleep because scientists have just discovered that’s when the brain undergoes a natural cleansing process.
 Information learned during the day is also transferred into long-term memory.
 Kids (and adults) who sleep soundly through the night report feeling better and more in control of their emotions the next day.

 Want your family to be more balanced and manage tech the best overall?
 Download this time planning checklist for free!: